thephpleague/csv/docs/9.0/reader/record-mapping.md

 To work as intended the mechanism expects the following:

 - A target class where the array will be deserialized in;
-- informations on how to convert cell value into object properties using dedicated attributes;
+- information on how to convert cell value into object properties using dedicated attributes;

 As an example if we assume we have the following CSV document: